timlawn/timlawn.github.io/_pages/about.md

 Because of this vast influence, they naturally bridge the scales I care about (from molecular to systems-level) and their dysfunction produces the heterogeneous symptom profiles that shape the pathophysiology and treatment of disorders I study.
 By developing methods that capture individual differences in these systems, we can better understand the machinations of the brain and move toward the precision medicine approaches these patients desperately need.

+I'm always eager to discuss these ideas, explore potential collaborations, or generally chat over a pint (or cofffee).
+Feel free to reach out!

 ## In the Media

 **[Every patient is different, and so are their brains](https://www.ohbm-com.com/brain-bites/every-patient-is-different-and-so-are-their-brains)**